We’ve all had that pair of sneakers that just don’t feel right. Either they’re loose and slip off, or they’re tight and can rub your toes raw.

 Related: Wonder how climbing shoes should fit?
 Give it a read!

 Check if your ankle feels snug and comfy, with the ankle bone sitting comfortably against the wall of the shoe.
-The ankle collar should be low enough so that it does not dig up into the ankle bone.
+The ankle collar should be low enough so that it does not dig into your ankle bone.

-Here’s a handy test: try sliding your index finger between your heel and the heel of the sneaker.
+Here’s a quick trick: try sliding your index finger between your heel and the back of the shoe.
 You should have about 1/8 of an inch or 3.175 millimeters.

-But if you can wiggle your finger freely without really touching either the heel or the shoe, that’s a massive warning sign your sneakers are too big and you need to get a smaller size.
+But if you can wiggle your finger freely without really touching either the heel or the shoe, that’s a big warning sign that your sneakers are too big and you need to get a smaller size.

 Heel Slippage

 Another indicator of a good fit at the back is slippage.
-When there’s excessive slippage when you’re walking around, it’s like a red flag waving that your shoes might be too large for you.
+When your heel is slipping when you’re walking around, that’s a sign that your shoes might be too large for you.
+You want the heel to stay put without strangling your foot.

 Width

-Width is an aspect many people overlook.
+Sneaker width is an aspect many people overlook, and this is where a lot of people mess up.
 Feet come in all shapes and sizes: wide, medium, and narrow.

 Make sure the widest part of your foot aligns with the widest part of your sneakers.
-If you’re feeling any squeezing or pressure on the sides of your foot, which you don’t ever want, it’s a sign those shoes might be too small or narrow for you.
+If you’re feeling any squeezing or pressure on the sides of your foot, it’s a sign that your sneakers might be too small or narrow.

 If this happens, try going up a size and see if it helps.
 And if that doesn’t fix the problem, you want to try another brand that fits you better width-wise, especially if the brand doesn’t offer wide versions of their sneakers.

-Make sure you don’t have too much width in the front because otherwise, your foot’s going to slide around a ton and it’s going to be uncomfortable.
+Also, make sure you don’t have too much width in the front because otherwise, your foot’s going to slide around a ton, and it’s going to be uncomfortable.

 If you have too much width, you’re going to have to work your foot muscles a lot harder to try to keep the foot from moving around too much in the shoe and keep yourself stabilized.